zaouldyeck/subdomain_guesser/README.md

-filepath to a wordlist of subdomains, the domain in question, amount of concurrent worker threads to use, and the DNS server to query
+filepath to a wordlist of subdomains, the domain in question, how many concurrent worker threads to use, and the DNS server to query